Moka pots are also known as stovetop espresso makers because they enable you to brew a full-bodied, rich cup of joe on your stove.

 So, to avoid messes, you'll need to use the proper coffee for your pot (usually a fine-medium ground coffee) and ensure that the gasket that seals the bottom water reservoir on your brewer is in good shape and is sealing up the pot correctly.

 Con 3.
-Moka pots require heat and preboiled water
+Moka pots require heat and pre-boiled water

-To brew coffee with a Moka pot, you need to have a stove, hot plate, or fire to heat water and your brewer.
-Since you’ll have to work with heat, using a Moka pot can be more complicated than using an electric coffee maker.
+To brew coffee with a Moka pot, you need to have a stove, a hot plate, or a fire to heat water and your brewer.

 Boiled water into the bottom part of a Moka pot.